 8. Compliance with Davis-Bacon and Related Act requirements.
-All rulings and interpretations of the Davis- Bacon and Related Acts contained in 29 CFR parts 1, 3, and 5 are herein incorporated by reference in this contract as provided in 29 CFR 5.5.
+All rulings and interpretations of the Davis-Bacon and Related Acts contained in 29 CFR parts 1, 3, and 5 are herein incorporated by reference in this contract as provided in 29 CFR 5.5.

 9. Disputes concerning labor standards.
 As provided in 29 CFR 5.5, disputes arising out of the labor standards provisions of this contract shall not be subject to the general disputes clause of this contract.
 Such disputes shall be resolved in accordance with the procedures of the Department of Labor set forth in 29 CFR parts 5, 6, and 7.
-Disputes within the meaning of this clause include disputes between the contractor (or any of its subcontractors) and the contracting agency, the U.S. Department of Labor, or the employees or their representatives.
+Disputes within the meaning of this clause include disputes between the contractor (or any of its subcontractors) and the contracting agency, the b.
+No part of this contract shall be subcontracted to any person or firm ineligible for award of a Government contract by virtue of 40 U.S.C.
+3144(b) or § 5.12(a).

-10. Certification of eligibility.
-(29 CFR 5.5)
+U.S. Department of Labor, or the employees or their representatives.

-a.
-By entering into this contract, the contractor certifies that neither it (nor he or she) nor any person or firm who has an interest in the contractor's firm is a person or firm ineligible to be awarded Government contracts by virtue of section 3(a) of the Davis-Bacon Act or 29 CFR 5.12(a)(1).
+10. Certification of eligibility. a.
+By entering into this contract, the contractor certifies that neither it nor any person or firm who has an interest in the contractor's firm is a person or firm ineligible to be awarded Government contracts by virtue of $\frac{40 \text{ U.S.C. } 3144(b)}{40 \text{ U.S.C. } 3144(b)}$ or § 5.12(a).